On this page, you will find information pertaining to the Housing Choice Voucher Program, including the following:

 - Electrical outlets, switches, and light fixtures must be operable and safe, and meet building codes.

 - Electrical outlets in “wet areas” (i.e. kitchen, bath, garage and exterior) require GFCI protection.

-- Doors are installed where required throughout the unit.
+- Doors are installed where required (bathroom and bedroom) throughout the unit.